Robinlovelace/Creating-maps-in-R/intro-spatial.md

 to in the introduction.

-This course is introductory so only the most commonly required data manipulaiton tasks, *reprojecting* and *joining/clipping* are covered here.
+This course is introductory so only the most commonly required data manipulation tasks, *reprojecting* and *joining/clipping* are covered here.
 We will look at joining aspatial datasets to our spatial object via an attribute join.
 Spatial joins, whereby data is added to the target layer depending on the location of the